bisforboman/exjobb/Thesis/Outline_v3.md

 *explain how the models were formulated*
 ### LTL Properties
 *explain how the LTL properties were defined*

 #### Initial Model
 *explain the scope of the initial model*

+The first model had properties for **correctness** and **liveness**.
+Due to the simplicity of the model, made both of them also rather simple to manage.
+The correctness property was stated as follows:

+*When over-collection has occured (the decision is taken), the system should stop collecting.*

+Over-collection and the decision were rather interleaved in this system, the decision was taken at the same time the data was checked, therefore the brackets.
+The liveness property was stated as:

+*The system should collect until over-collection has occured.*

 #### Extended Model
 *explain the extended model's scope*
 #### Code Generation